 • Cannot Protect Offline Systems: Systems that are completely disconnected from the internet may not be protected, potentially impacting security coverage for offline environments.

-InsightIDR provides compliance auditing as well as threat protection.
-It collects and stores system log messages, retaining them live for three months and then keeping them in an archive for a further 10 months.
+InsightIDR provides compliance auditing and threat protection.
+It collects and stores system log messages, retaining them live for three months and then keeping them in an archive for 10 months.
 Archived files can be revived for compliance auditing.

 You can get a 30-day free trial of Rapid7 InsightIDR.